RetherSzu/RetherSzu.github.io/_posts/2023-05-02-htb-monitors-two.md

 !["Monitors two home page"](/assets/img/posts/monitors-two/monitors-two-home.png "Monitors two home page")

 This website use [cacti](https://github.com/Cacti/cacti#cacti-) 1.2.22 it is an operations framework.
 I found a [post](https://www.sonarsource.com/blog/cacti-unauthenticated-remote-code-execution/) explaining a vulnerability that allows remote code execution while unauthenticated in cacti version 1.2.22.
 And this gitub repo to understand how it works.
-I create my own [tool]() to exploit this vulnerabilitie.

 When you are in it we see that we are in a Docker environment.
 We see this through the `.dockerenv` file and this proper entry point file in the racine of the server.